 Roll this “dough” into balls about 1 inch in diameter, in your hands.
 Roll the formed balls in 1 tbsp. of extra hawthorn berry powder.
 Place the formed balls in an airtight container.
-I used a 750 gram yoghurt container with a lid to store mine.
+I used a 750-gram yogurt container with a lid to store mine.
 This recipe makes about 24 zoom balls.

 Store in the refrigerator.
 They will firm up once they are chilled.
 Eat 2-3 daily.

-Where on earth do you buy ashwagandha or eleuthero?
+Where on earth do you buy ashwagandha or eleuthero for making Zoom Balls?

 Definitely eat these in the morning rather than right before bed.
 They are invigorating and will increase circulation and energy.
 These are meant to be eaten for several weeks before you notice significant changes in your energy levels.
 They are nutritious, as well as strengthening.

 Do I have to use sesame seeds in Zoom Balls?

 You could substitute other nut butters for the tahini.
 I chose tahini because it is high in calcium.
 Maple syrup could be substituted for local honey.
 You could also add dark chocolate bits or dip the zoom balls in dark melted chocolate for an extra treat that is high in antioxidants.

 Let me know how they turn out for you.
 My 32nd anniversary is next week and I plan to make a second batch, dipped in dark chocolate to celebrate.

 Want to join me in this amazing class?